Contact Us

 Claire Quinn

-The beauty of our surrounding landscape can be a source of inspiration for artists, writers, scientists and plant people alike.
-Bigger landscape elements like mountains, rivers, or the topography of the Bull Run and Blue Ridge mountains which border Oak Spring can even be incorporated into garden design.
-Read our latest blog post written by our Horticulture Apprentice, Claire, to learn about the history of a design philosophy which first originated in 17th century China and encourages us to draw inspiration from the surrounding landscape.
+The beauty of the landscape can be a source of inspiration for artists, writers, scientists, anyone really.
+Bigger elements like mountains, rivers or the topography of the Bull Run and Blue Ridge mountains which border Oak Spring can even be incorporated into garden design.
+Read our latest blog post written by our Horticulture Apprentice, Claire, to learn about the history of a design philosophy which first originated in 17th century China and encourages us to look to the landscape.

 Read More